 If your page loads slowly or does not respond, the content is confusing or there is no reaction to user interactions, there is a low possibility that they will do what you expect them to.
 Especially when a particular action requires visitors to provide a personal email address or submit a credit card payment, the users will not be keen to go along with it.
 Improve performance issues to ensure the best experience and to earn your visitors’ trust.

 A perfect design is not the only way you can increase conversion rates.
 There are a lot of things to consider, among them page load speed issues.
-You should make the overall performance and compatibility a priority when working on your products – make sure you have top experts working on it.
+You should make the overall performance and compatibility a priority when working on your products – make sure you have top experts and a good web development company working on it.

 Another crucial aspect is to be aware of your visitors’ behaviour to build their engagement and trust.
 Even the best designed web application still needs constant monitoring on how people use it, which is why it is essential to look for ways to improve their experience.